• Skip to primary navigation

 Why you will love this recipe:

-• These gluten free dairy free cornbread muffins go well with so many dishes including soups, stews, chilis etc.
+• These healthy cornbread muffins go well with so many dishes including soups, stews, chilis and more.

 • Almond flour - one of my favourite gluten free and grain free flours!
-Almond flour is full of healthy fats and protein.
+It also gives these muffins a slightly sweet flavour.
+Be sure to use almond flour and not almond meal.
 You could swap this for cashew flour instead.
+Do not try swapping this for an all purpose flour.

 • Coconut flour - to help give these muffins the perfect crumbly texture - do not try swapping the coconut flour for another flour.